 Many people perform the physical exercise with the primary objective of achieving aesthetic physical improvement and ultimately achieving a body fitness or a body similar to that of a model or a fitness model.

-However, there are a series of false myths or false beliefs that we have tried to clear up on occasion, so below, I will list a series of interesting tips to keep in mind when we are looking for a particular body.
+However, there are a series of false myths or beliefs that we have tried to clear up on occasion.
+Below, I will list a series of interesting tips to keep in mind when we are looking for a particular body.

-A widespread mistake that all people who start to take care of themselves make is copying diets already on the net.
-We cannot copy a diet that we find on any web page, book, blog, or magazine; because each person has a different caloric expenditure based on this diet, this is how the diet should be.
+A widespread mistake that people who start taking care of themselves make is copying diets already on the net.
+We cannot copy a diet from any web page, book, blog, or magazine, because each person has a different caloric expenditure.
+This is how the diet should be.

 For instance, if we find a “volume” diet of 4000-kilo calories, it may be that this diet is too high for us or even somewhat low; let’s take an example: a 70Kg and 170cm tall man who has a sedentary job, practically does not walk during the day and only train, it is possible that you do not need as many calories to increase your muscles and that with these calories what you get is to gain extreme body overweight.